cameras/camerasIR/README.md

 ## Newport
 Only one model covers required ranges: LBP4 beam profiler.
 Manufacturer declares that camera covers 350-1310 & 1550nm range.
-It is a CCD camera with an additional conversion coating sensible at 1550nm+/-50nm.
+It is a CCD camera with an additional conversion coating (phosphorous?) sensible at 1550nm+/-50nm.

 ## DataRay
+Dataray cameras are available at three ranges: standard (350-1150nm), -1310 model (350-1350nm) and -NIR model (1480-1680nm).

 ## EdmundOptics